FormidableLabs/freactal/README.md

 describe("state container", () => {
   it("supports fullName", () => {
     // Normally, you'd pass a component as the first argument to your
     // state template.
-However, so long as you don't try to render the
+However, if you pass no argument to the state
-    // thing, you can get by without doing so, which makes testing your
-    // state container that much easier.
+    // template, you'll get back a test instance that you can extract
-    const { effects, getState } = wrapComponentWithState();
+    // `state` and `effects` from.
+Just don't try to render the thing! const { effects, getState } = wrapComponentWithState();

     expect(getState().fullName).to.equal("Walter Harriman");